codersny/codersny/README.md

 - 👋 Hi, I’m @codersny, a junior high school student in Heilongjiang province
-- 👀 I’m interested in C coding
+- 👀 I’m interested in creating codes
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on coding and larning
+- 💞️ I’m looking to collaborate on coding and learning
-- 📫 How to reach me by email
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am quite interested in history!
 I just love the history of the Tang and Song Dynasty!